openstack/governance/reference/charter.rst

 the meeting time.
 For a meeting to be actually held, at least half of the members need to be present (rounded up: in a 13-member committee that means a minimum of 7 people present).
-Non-members affected by a given discussion are strongly encouraged to participate to the meeting and voice their opinion, though only TC members can ultimately cast a vote.
+Non-members affected by a given discussion are strongly encouraged to participate in the meeting and voice their opinion, though only TC members can ultimately cast a vote.

 Motions